Faeryn/Outward_LocalizationExtension/README.md

 - Ability to localize mods by direct text matching

 ## Changelog

+### 1.1.3
+- Custom items and skills (using SideLoader) should now have their localized values everywhere (incl. trainer skill trees)

 ### 1.1.2
 - Allow newlines in single-line localized text